South Australia: Cricket

-Cricket is the most popular summer sport in South Australia and attracts big crowds.
-South Australia has a professional cricket team, the West End Redbacks, who play at Adelaide Oval in the Adelaide Park Lands during the summer; they won their first title since 1996 in the summer of 2010–11.
-Many international matches have been played at the Adelaide Oval; it was one of the host cities of 2015 Cricket World Cup, and for many years it hosted the Australia Day One Day International.
-South Australia is also home to the Adelaide Strikers, an Australian men's professional Twenty20 cricket team, that competes in Australia's domestic Twenty20 cricket competition, the Big Bash League.
+Cricket has a long history in South Australia, with the first matches being played in 1839.
+Regular club matches were organised following the establishment of the South Australian Cricket Association (SACA) in 1871.
+Presently, SACA governs the South Australian Premier Cricket competition in addition to all forms of domestic cricket in the state.
+Cricket is the most popular summer sport in South Australia, with 39,000 club players at both junior and senior levels in 2023.

+At the professional level, the South Australia cricket team represent the state in men's competitions including the Sheffield Shield and One-Day Cup.
+The South Australia women's cricket team represent the state in the Women's National Cricket League.
+South Australia also hosts the Adelaide Strikers in the Twenty20 Big Bash League and their women's team in the Women's Big Bash League.
+Matches are held at Adelaide Oval and Karen Rolton Oval in the Adelaide Parklands.

+International cricket is also held in South Australia, with matches being played at Adelaide Oval.
+The venue was used to host matches in both the men's 1992 Cricket World Cup and 2015 Cricket World Cup.
+Adelaide Oval also saw use during the 2022 ICC Men's T20 World Cup.
+Outside of Adelaide, international cricket has also been played in Berri, South Australia with Berri Oval hosting a singular match during the 1992 Cricket World Cup.

 Association football

 Adelaide United represents South Australia in soccer in the men's A-League and women's W-League.
-The club's home ground is Hindmarsh Stadium (Coopers Stadium), but it occasionally plays games at the Adelaide Oval.
+The club's home ground is Hindmarsh Stadium (Coopers Stadium), but previously played occasional games at Adelaide Oval.

 The club was founded in 2003 and are the 2015–16 season champions of the A-League.
 The club was also premier in the inaugural 2005–06 A-League season, finishing 7 points clear of the rest of the competition, before finishing 3rd in the finals.
 Adelaide United was also a Grand Finalist in the 2006–07 and 2008–09 seasons.
 Adelaide is the only A-League club to have progressed past the group stages of the Asian Champions League on more than one occasion.

 Adelaide City remains South Australia's most successful club, having won three National Soccer League titles and three NSL Cups.
 City was the first side from South Australia to ever win a continental title when it claimed the 1987 Oceania Club Championship and it has also won a record 17 South Australian championships and 17 Federation Cups.

 West Adelaide became the first South Australian club to be crowned Australian champion when it won the 1978 National Soccer League title.
 Like City, it now competes in the National Premier Leagues South Australia and the two clubs contest the Adelaide derby.